 # .git/hooks/pre-push (chmod +x)

-while read local_ref local_sha remote_ref remote_sha; do
+while read -r local_ref local_sha remote_ref remote_sha; do

-echo "ERROR: Direct push to main is not allowed.
+echo "ERROR: force-push to ${remote_ref#refs/heads/} blocked.
 Open a PR."

 exit 1